5 Types of Bias in Research and How to Make Your Surveys Bias-Free

 survey maker cta

-The risk of bias is present in almost all components of both quantitative and qualitative research and it can find its source in both the survey creator and the respondents.
-I’d even go as far as to say that it might be naïve to think that any survey could be 100% bias-free.
-But still, there are many things you can do to reduce and minimize bias in research.
+Bias can affect almost all components of both quantitative and qualitative research, and it can originate from both the survey creator and the respondents.
+I’d even go as far as to say that assuming any survey can remain 100% bias-free might be naïve.
+Still, you can take many steps to reduce and minimize bias in research.

-Out of all the various types of bias in research, it’s easiest to deal with those coming directly from the survey creator.
-With so many different types of survey questions (ranging from demographic to personality questions), writing survey questions and answer options is an art form of its own.
+Among all types of bias in research, you can most easily address those that come directly from the survey creator.
+With so many different types of survey questions (ranging from demographic to personality questions), writing survey questions and answer options requires skill and careful thought.

-Still, even the best-written surveys are susceptible to bias.
-That being said, we’ve identified the 5 most common types of bias in research and provided some actionable tips on how you can do your best to make your surveys bias-proof.
+Still, even the best-written surveys can suffer from bias.
+That said, we identified the five most common types of bias in research and included actionable tips to help you make your surveys as bias-free as possible.

 Let’s dig in.